VViIIis/Project3/README.md

-# Shipping Token
+NFTY Shipping Token
 Project 3

-## A blockchain based platform for secure booking, tracking and management of freight shipments across the globe
+## A blockchain based platform for secure booking, tracking and management of shipments across the globe
 - Based on the Ethereum network
 - Use of smart contracts

 Goal:
 Track shipments around the world from point A to point B by making an NFT for each shipment.

 # Background